cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 * This brings us to a multi-step VM builder wizard.
     * We will work through the multiple tabs fairly quickly, mostly using default values
-    * On the first tab: Enter a machine name and a Size from the dropdown.
+    * On the first tab: Enter a machine name and choose the small default Size from the dropdown.
-        * Notice that the monthly cost of a given VM size is shown.
+        * Notice that the monthly cost of each VM choice is shown
-        * The remaining entries in the first wizard tab should be default values.
+        * The remaining entries in the first wizard tab: Defaults are fine

 <BR><BR>